Skip to main content

 HMRC’s focus on future compliance

-In 2024 the revenue updated the guidance around the Salaried Member Rules in relation to Condition C, which considers a members capital contribution.
+In 2024 HMRC updated its guidance around the Salaried Member Rules in relation to Condition C, which considers a members capital contribution.
 While there was some concern, this wasn't a change of legislation.
 It gave an insight into HMRC’s interpretation of current legislation and perhaps an indication that this was a specific area HMRC would focus on with future compliance reviews.
 Following a recent consultation with Chartered Institute of Taxation (CIOT), HMRC have confirmed that this guidance is going to be updated in order to clarify condition C further.

 Ultimately, the financial implications of non-compliance in this area lands on employers.
 LLPs must ensure they are correctly applying the provisions set out by HMRC.
 A firm will naturally check its numbers relating to conditions A and C, but this case highlights the need for LLPs to be regularly reviewing partnership agreements, specifically in relation to a member’s influence.